fritzy/Dulcimer/README.md

 __sortBy__

 `sortBy` must be an indexed field.
 The results of a read call are sorted by the value of this field.
+Sorted results should be much faster than sorting after retrieval, as indexes are presorted in the db.

 ----